 What’s the History and Background Behind AAA?

-The American Automobile Association (AAA) is a collection of motor clubs across the United States and Canada.
-‘Triple-A’ has 60 million members across North America.
-Members enjoy benefits like roadside assistance, insurance, and travel perks.
+The American Automobile Association (AAA) is a federation of regional motor clubs across the United States and Canada.
+Today, AAA serves 65+ million members with benefits that can include roadside assistance, travel planning, discounts, and (through many local clubs) insurance and financial services.

 Early History of AAA